I’m sure you’ll agree with me when I say life would be boring if everything could be predicted.

 Service Provider list:

 A list of all your service providers.
-When it comes to technology, there are a few, not just your IT partner.
+When it comes to technology, there are a few, not just your business IT support.

 This can be simple as a spreadsheet that should be printed out – including the service, company name, contact number and contact person.